fnelson4314/Coding-Language-Notes/CodingLanguages/docker.md

   - To remove all containers, run **docker rm -f $(docker ps -aq)**
 - To see the list of all containers (running and stopped), run **docker ps -a**

+## Docker Networks

+- A docker network is a virtual network that containers can connect to -- like a little private LAN
+- Types:
+  - Bridge - This is the default for containers.
+Good for simple setups on a single host
+  - host -	Shares the host’s network.
+No isolation — container uses the host’s IP directly.
+  - none -	No networking at all.
+  - overlay	- For multi-host setups with Docker Swarm.
+  - macvlan	- Gives containers their own IPs on the physical network.
+Advanced use only.
+- Commands:
+  - **docker network ls** - View all networks
+  - **docker network create networkName** - Creates a new bridge network.
+With this, container names work as hostnames
+  - Ex:
+    - ```bash
+      docker network create my-network
+      docker run -d --name backend --network my-network my-node-image # Run a backend docker run -d --name frontend --network my-network my-react-image # Run a frontend

 ## Dockerfiles

 - Dockerfiles are where you can create your own images